How Companies Stay Environmentally Conscious During the Summer

 It’s officially summertime – the ultimate season for grilling, chilling and traveling!
-With more and more consumers becoming environmentally-conscious, they’re looking for ways to make their summer fun more green.
+With more and more consumers becoming environmentally-conscious, they’re looking for ways to make their summer fun a little greener.
 Reusable dinnerware instead of disposables at family cookouts, salt water pools instead of chlorine, and packing food for vacations instead of eating out every meal.

-If you’re wondering how to stay a green company this summer, here are a few tips to get you started.
+If you’re wondering how to keep your a green company environmentally conscious during the summer, here are a few tips to get you started.

 1. Raise the Temperature

 How many times have you seen a meme about employees wearing their winter coats to work to withstand the arctic temperatures of office buildings?
 Raise the temperature a couple degrees!
-Employees will thank you and you will use significantly less energy.
+Employees will thank you, you will use significantly less energy, and it’s another step towards being environmentally conscious.

 2. Strive to Go Paperless